There's currently no cure for migraines, although a number of treatments are available to help ease the symptoms.

-If medication is unsuitable, or it doesn't help to prevent migraines, you may want to consider acupuncture.
+If medicines are unsuitable or do not help to prevent migraines, you can try acupuncture.

-NICE states that a course of up to 10 sessions over a five to eight week period may be beneficial.
-Read more about acupuncture.
+Evidence suggests a course of up to 10 sessions over a 5- to 8-week period may be beneficial.

 Seeing a specialist

-If the treatments above aren't effectively controlling your migraines, your GP may refer you to a specialist migraine clinic for further investigation and treatment.
+If the treatments above are not effectively controlling your migraines, your GP may refer you to a specialist migraine clinic for further investigation and treatment.

-In addition to the medications mentioned above, a specialist may recommend other treatments such as transcranial magnetic stimulation.
+In addition to the medicines mentioned above, a specialist may recommend other treatments, such as transcranial magnetic stimulation.

 Transcranial magnetic stimulation